Additive decompositions for rings of modular forms: Introduction

 \begin{cor} For $K$ a field with $\Char(K)$ not dividing $n$, the ring $M_*(\Gamma;K)$ is Cohen--Macaulay.
-If $\Gamma$ is tame, the ring $M_*(\Gamma;\Z_{(l)})$ is Cohen--Macaulay if and only if every weight-$1$ modular form for $\Gamma$ over $\F_l$ is liftable to $\Z_{(l)}$. \end{cor} The question whether rings of automorphic forms over the complex numbers are Cohen--Macaulay has been considered before by Eichler \cite[Section 12]{Eic71}, Freitag \cite[Section 4]{Fre72} and Tsuyumine, e.g.\ in \cite{Tsu86}.
+If $\Gamma$ is tame for $\Z[\frac1n]$, the ring $M_*(\Gamma;\Z[\frac1n])$ is Cohen--Macaulay if and only if every weight-$1$ modular form for $\Gamma$ over $\F_l$ is liftable to $\Z[\frac1n]$ for every $l$ not dividing $n$. \end{cor} While authors like Eichler, Freitag, Tsuyumine and Gottesman (see e.g.\ \cite{Tsu86} or \cite{Got19}) have proven results about the Cohen--Macaulayness of (Hilbert, Siegel and vector-valued) modular forms over the complex numbers, the author is not aware of previous work on this question over a field of different characteristic or with integral coefficients.
+This result has proven useful in \cite{M-OModular} when studying moduli of cubic curves.